Digital-Methods-HASS/au616353_martinez_mie/Visual analytics/Assignment_5/README.md

-# Assignment 5 - (Un)supervised machine learning
+# Assignment 5 - CNNs on cultural image data
+### Multi-class classification of impressionist painters
 This repository contains all of the code and a subset of the data related to Assignment 5 for Visual Analytics.
 The full data can be found on Kaggle: https://www.kaggle.com/delayedkarma/impressionist-classifier-data

-For a write-up of the results, see RESULTS.md. <br>

 In the data folder there is a subset folder of the data for training and validating the model.
 The folders contain 10 individual folders for each artist with jpg files of their paintings.
 The output of the python script is saved in the created out folder.
 This contains a txt file and a visualization saved as png of the model architecture.